Home > Patients & Visitors > Health Library > Pain Management

 All medicines have side effects.
 But many side effects can be managed so that you can still take the medicine.
 Talk to your doctor if you have any side effects.
 Your doctor may change your dose or the type of medicine you take.

 Opioid pain relievers are strong medicines.
 They can help you manage pain when you use them the right way.
 But if you misuse them, they can cause serious harm and even death.
 For these reasons, it is important to use them exactly as your doctor prescribes.
-But you can get addicted to opioids.
+But you can develop opioid use disorder.
+Moderate to severe opioid use disorder is sometimes called addiction.
 The risk is higher if you have a history of substance use.
-Your doctor will monitor you closely for signs of misuse and addiction and to figure out when you no longer need to take opioids.
-If you are worried about addiction, talk with your doctor.
+Your doctor will monitor you closely for signs of opioid use disorder and to figure out when you no longer need to take opioids.
+If you are worried about developing this disorder, talk with your doctor.

 If you are taking a long-acting opioid pain reliever, make sure you know how to use it safely.